Adam Benák: International play

 Benák attended the 2022 World U-17 Hockey Challenge with the Czech under-17 team.
 In the final match before their elimination, a 7–5 loss to Canada Black, Benák scored a Michigan goal with less than three minutes left in the game.
 The Czechs went winless at the event, losing five games in regulation and earning their lone standings point from an overtime loss.

 Representing the Czech Republic at the 2023 Hlinka Gretzky Cup as a 16-year-old, one year younger than most of the competition, Benák totaled two goals and ten points over five games, breaking the record for points by an underage player (three) and points by a Czech player (seven).
 The Czechs made it to the finals before dropping 3–2 in overtime to Canada.

 Entering the 2024 World U18 Championship with high expectations, Benák did not live up to his hype.
 In five games before a quarterfinal elimination at the hands of Slovakia, he tallied one goal and three points.

-The only returning Czech player the 2024 Hlinka Gretzky Cup, Benák claimed the tournament's career scoring record with a hat-trick plus two assists for a five point performance against Germany in the second game of the event.
+The only returning Czech player the 2024 Hlinka Gretzky Cup, Benák claimed the tournament's career scoring record with a hat-trick plus two assists for a five-point performance against Germany in the second game of the event.
 He would finish his second Hlinka tournament second in scoring with four goals and 11 points, for a career total of six goals and 21 points.
 For the second straight year, the Czechs claimed silver with a loss to Canada in the finals.

 Benák was among the captains of the Czech team at the 2025 World U18 Championship.

+In December 2025, he was selected to represent Czechia at the 2026 World Junior Ice Hockey Championships.
+He recorded one goal and seven assists in seven games and won a silver medal.